 Do I have to repay the loan?

-These loans were designed to help you maintain your payroll and manage your business obligations.
-Therefore, the allowable purposes for this loan advance include:
+Economic injury disaster loans were designed to help you pay payroll and operating expenses.
+Therefore, the allowable uses for this loan include:

 Where do I apply?

 You apply for an EIDL directly on the SBA’s website, here.
 The SBA estimates it’ll take you about two hours to complete the application.

 The SBA takes several weeks to one and a half months to approve or decline loans.
 Don’t reapply if you don’t hear from the SBA.
 Instead, check the status of your application by logging into your account in the SBA portal.
 If you’d like your application to move quickly, respond quickly to the SBA’s requests for information.